-To apply, click here to access the RISCA grant portal for individuals.
+Click here to access the RISCA grant portal for individuals.

-- April 1, 11:59pm, for activities between July 1 and June 30
+- April 1 (for grant activities between July 1 and June 30)

-- October 1, 11:59pm for activities between January 1 and June 30
+- October 1 (for grant activities between January 1 and June 30)

-- At least eighteen years of age.
+- You must be at least eighteen (18) years of age.

 Past recipients of RISCA funding may not reapply for support unless all final reports for previous awards have been submitted according to grant contract guidelines.

 Individuals who are staff of a non-profit organization cannot apply for funding for projects that are part of that organization’s programming.
 Individuals who are paid staff or proprietors of a for-profit organization cannot apply for funding for projects that are a product or service of that organization.
 Individuals and organizations cannot apply for funding for the same project at the same deadline.
 Members of the RISCA staff, Council, and their spouses and immediate relatives are also ineligible to apply.

 The following conditions for funding apply to all Project Grants for Individuals applicants: